sawyerWeld/Preference-Fitness/README.md

 ### Immediate Issues
-**The biggest issue I have is with the dispersion parameter in the Mallow's Model.
-I understand that this parameter indicates dispersion in the data, but im not sure what the relationship is or how to find it.
-When we generate data using the method from Lu & Boutillier 2014, we use a parameter eta in range 0 to 1 that determines how many times to swap two alternatives.
-I'm not sure what the relationship between phi and eta is, or if I can somehow find an estimation of eta directly from the data.**

 When generating mallows dataset with incomplete data, I should create incomplete rankings with the same probability of the dataset.
 Reading in the data I should store a vector Lengths[] where Lengths[i] is the proportion of all votes with length i.